Jitec-Mebin/chatGPT-WebAPP/README.md

 Execution

-Crate a folder in the name of "templates" keep the index.html over there
+Create a folder in the name of "templates" and keep the index.html over there

-Then run in the cmd terminal
+Then run it in the cmd terminal

-python openaiiii.py
+E:\shlefApp\otpApp> python openaiiii.py

-Good Luck ....
+Good Luck...